Skip to content

 Events: <none>

-4. Create an east-west gateway in the istio-eastwest namespace.
+3. Create an east-west gateway in the istio-eastwest namespace.
 In each cluster, the east-west gateway is implemented as a ztunnel that facilitates traffic between services across clusters in your multicluster mesh.
-You can use the following istioctl command to quickly create the east-west gateway configuration.
-For customization options, see the gateway guide in the Istio docs.

-kubectl create namespace istio-eastwest --context ${CLUSTER_CONTEXT}
+kubectl create namespace istio-eastwest --context ${context}

-kubectl apply -f ew-gateway.yaml --context ${CLUSTER_CONTEXT}
+kubectl apply -f ew-gateway-${cluster}.yaml --context ${context}

 In this example generated Gateway resource, the gatewayClassName that is used, istio-eastwest, is included by default when you install Istio in ambient mode.
 For customization options, see the gateway guide in the Istio docs.